strohhelm/strohhelm/README.md

 - 🪑 Im a trained carpenter, transitioning to also being a programmer!🖥️
 - 🌱 I’m currently learning ...
 Programming at 42 Heilbronn!
   * specifically C/C++
-  * very currently working on the `webserv` Project, writing a http 1.1 server non blocking, configurable, with Upload possibility and cgi.
+  * very currently finished working on the `webserv` Project, writing a http 1.1 server non blocking, configurable, with Upload possibility and cgi.
   * also recently the cybersecurity hype got me and i got into CTF challenges. 🚩

 - 💬 Atm I would describe myself more of a problem solver than a programmer, due to my physical and hands on background in carpentry and being quite new to programming.
   But the combination of these two professions is promising to be bigger than the individual ones.
-  Im keen on where this jurney is taking me to! 🌞
+  Im keen on where this jurney is taking me! 🌞

 <!---